A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

 Constructing the spatial graph is subject to errors that can be corrected using the protocol introduced in~\cite{Chambers20}.
 Errors include edges that do not accurately represent the segmented arteries, small cycles that arise when 3 adjacent voxels are connected in a loop, duplicated edge points, and duplicated edges that connect the same vertices.
 False branches must be manually identified and removed from the graph, while small cycles and duplicate edges/points can be removed automatically.
 Cycles are broken by removing the longest edge in the cycle.
 After implementing the corrections, the graph becomes a \emph{spatial tree} $T$ (Figure \ref{fig:seg}(c)).

 Each vertex in $T$ is labeled with its radius, which is determined from the distance map.
 Recall that the skeleton is centered in the segmented arteries.
 Therefore, for voxel $v$ in the skeleton, the measurement $D_v$ calculated using equation (\ref{eq:dmap9}) gives an estimate for the radius of the artery centered at $(x_v, y_v, z_v)$.
+Hence, every vertex $A$ in $T$ can be labeled by its radius $r_A=d(v)$, i.e., for the corresponding voxel $v$ $(x_v, y_v, z_v)=(x_A, y_A, z_A)$.

 In the 3D rendered surface, every artery is represented by a collection of edges connecting consecutive degree 2 vertices between either 2 junctions or a junction and a leaf.
 We refer to the collection of edges as a branch of $T$, i.e., each branch corresponds to an artery.
 Branches are labeled with an average radius and length in microns ($\mu$m).
 To convert the voxel measurements into $\mu$m, all dimensions, $x$, $y$, and $z$, are multiplied by the scaling factor $\lambda_T$, obtained by dividing the cannula's radius (430 $\mu$m) by the average of the first 5 radius measurements of the MPA, the radii of vertices $A_{\text{root}}, A_1, ..., A_4$, i.e.,